 FizzBuzz Code Golf Competition

-The top scorers in the challenge were asked if they could share their code and approach with others, and many graciously agreed.
-The top languages used to solve the contest were Perl, Ruby and Python, and this post will discuss a solution from each language.
+We asked the top scorers in our challenge if they could share their FizzBuzz Code Golf code and approach with others, and many graciously agreed.
+The top languages used to solve the contest were Perl, Ruby, and Python.
+Scroll down to see a solution from each language.

 - n = multiple of 3: -9